hlenner/balloonblast/GameDesignDoc.md

 >It will be an extremely fast paced reaction/clear the field type of game.
 You have balloons moving around slowly on the screen and want to pop them by clicking them with the mouse.
-The goal is to get as many points as possible before dying.
+The goal is to get as many points as possible before the birds pop 3 balloons.
 The way you die is if you don't pop the balloons before they get to the birds and the birds pop them.

 **Score**

 >There will be a score image on the screen, and next to that, a number with the user's score.
 The score will never be negative, and each balloon will be 10 points.
-The orange/red balloons are worth 100 points.
+The orange/red balloons are worth 100 points and get you to the next level.

 **Lives**